SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

   </MetaData>
 </List>
 ```

-### Create SharePoint items in your solution
+## Create SharePoint items in your solution

 The solution package uses [SharePoint Features](https://msdn.microsoft.com/en-us/library/ee537350(office.14).aspx) to package and provision the SharePoint items.
-A Feature is a container that includes one or more SharePoint items to provision.
-A Feature contains a Feature.xml file and one or more element manifest files.
-These XML files are also known as Feature definitions.
+A feature is a container that includes one or more SharePoint items to provision.
+A feature contains a Feature.xml file and one or more element manifest files.
+These XML files are also known as feature definitions.

 Typically, a client-side solution package contains one feature.
-This feature is activated when the solution is installed in a site.
+This feature is activated when the solution is installed on a site.
 It is important to note that the site administrators install your solution package and not the feature.

-A feature is primarily constructed by using the following XML files:
+A feature is primarily constructed by using the following XML files.

-**Element Manifest File**
+### Element manifest file

-The element manifest file contains the SharePoint item definitions and will be executed when the feature is activated.
-For example: The XML definitions to create a new field or content type or list instance(s) will be in the element manifest.
+The element manifest file contains the SharePoint item definitions and is executed when the feature is activated.
+For example, the XML definitions to create a new field or content type or list instance is in the element manifest.

-Below is an example of an element manifest file that defines a new DateTime field.
+Following is an example of an element manifest file that defines a new DateTime field.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>